Tuol Sleng Genocide Museum: Non-Cambodian prisoners

 Almost all non-Cambodians had left the country by early May 1975, following an overland evacuation of the French Embassy in trucks.
 The few who remained were seen as a security risk.
-Though most of the foreign victims were either Vietnamese or Thai, a number of Western prisoners, many picked up at sea by Khmer Rouge patrol boats, also passed through S-21 between April 1976 and December 1978.
-No foreign prisoners survived captivity in S-21.

-Even though the vast majority of the victims were Cambodian, some were foreigners, including 488 Vietnamese, 31 Thai, four French, two Americans, two Australians, one Laotian, one Arab, one Briton, one Canadian, one New Zealander, and one Indonesian.
+Even though the majority of the victims were Cambodian, some were non-Cambodians, including 488 Vietnamese, 31 Thai, four French, two Americans, two Australians, one Laotian, one Arab, one Briton, one Canadian, one New Zealander, and one Indonesian.
 Khmers of Indian and Pakistani descent were also victims.
+A number of Western prisoners, many picked up at sea by Khmer Rouge patrol boats, also passed through S-21 between April 1976 and December 1978.
+No foreign prisoners survived captivity in S-21.

 Two Franco-Vietnamese brothers named Rovin and Harad Bernard were detained in April 1976 after they were transferred from Siem Reap, where they had worked tending cattle.
 Another Frenchman named Andre Gaston Courtigne, a 30-year-old clerk and typist at the French embassy, was arrested the same month along with his Khmer wife in Siem Reap.

 It is possible that a handful of French nationals who went missing after the 1975 evacuation of Phnom Penh also passed through S-21.
 Two Americans were captured under similar circumstances.
 James Clark and Lance McNamara in April 1978 were sailing when their boat drifted off course and sailed into Cambodian waters.
 They were arrested by Khmer patrol boats, taken ashore, where they were blindfolded, placed on trucks, and taken to the then-deserted Phnom Penh.